 In most cases you will be applying for a validation order at the Companies Court.
-Download the 'Insolvency act notice' form IAA at HMCTS form finder.
+Download 'Form IAA insolvency act notice'.
 Fill in form 1AA and send it with a witness statement to the court.
-There will be court fees to pay and currently around £155.
+There will be court administration fees to pay.

 As a rule, the hearing takes place on the same day or within a few days' of the application.
 The hearing is your opportunity to present your case.
 In most cases it will be to a registrar or a district judge.

 The respondent also has an opportunity to present their case.
 It allows them to make an objection if they do not agree to you getting a validation order.
 After the completion of the hearing, you will either:

 If you are successful the court will supply you with the validation order.
 You must then provide a copy of the order to your bank to gain access your company bank account.